slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/cloud_technology.md

 users.
 With cloud infrastructures, people can rapidly deploy large applications without associated large, up-front capital costs.
-Moreover, they can optimize these applications easily, running them in environment tuned to the application's requirements, deploying services near clients to minimize latencies, and scaling resources to match customer demand.
+Moreover, they can optimize these applications easily, running them in environments tuned to the application's requirements, deploying services near clients to minimize latencies, and scaling resources to match customer demand.